 Someone They Can Trust

-My new novel, “Someone They Can Trust”, is available for preorder on Kindle!
+My new novel, “Someone They Can Trust”, is available for on Amazon, paperback and e-book.
 Here’s an introduction:

 When art school graduate Maya Devin moves to Pleasant Hill, she’s warmly welcomed into its thriving, diverse church.
 Music minister, Matt Schuller, who is more than a little attracted by Maya’s faith, talent, and beauty, invites her to be a part of his creative arts ministry.